-Some Hindus women celebrate teej festival and taking fast for the whole day and night without water has healthy proposition.
+Some Hindus women celebrate the Teej festival and taking fast for the whole day and night without water has a healthy proposition.

-The word Teej came from a red insect that comes out of the soil during rains seasons.
-That insects is good for the grains on the farming land.
+The word Teej came from a red insect that comes out of the soil during rainy seasons.
+That insects are good for the grains on the farming land.

 4. To welcome Monsoon:

-The most of Hindus women celebrate this Hariyali Teej to welcomes the onset of monsoons seasons.
+Most of Hindus women celebrate this Hariyali Teej to welcomes the onset of monsoon seasons.

 5. Conjugal life:

-Teej is a three-day festival in which 24 hour fast is kept for a happy and long conjugal, peaceful, prosperity, healthy and wealthy life.
+Teej is a three-day festival in which 24 hours fast is kept for a happy and long conjugal, peaceful, prosperous, healthy and wealthy life.

 6. Legends of Re-union:

-Many Hindus women is obserbed and celebrate haritalik tij because of legends of this festival realted to Hindus God Shiva and Goddess Parvati.
+Many Hindus women are observed and celebrate Haritalika Tij because of legends of this festival realted to Hindus God Shiva and Goddess Parvati.
 According the legend and mythology of the Teej festival, Teej is marked as the day of the reunion of Goddess Parvati with Lord Shiva.
 Goddess Parvat is said to have gone through severe penance and took 107 births on the earth to finally unite with Siva.
-It is believed on Hindus community that on the day of Teej, Hindu Almighty Goddess Parvati came to the God of Gods, God Shiva’s abode, thereby marking the re-union of husband and wife.
+It is believed on Hindus community that on the day of Teej, Hindu Almighty Goddess Parvati came to the God of gods, God Shiva’s abode, thereby marking the reunion of husband and wife.

 7. Well Being of Husband:

-This Teej festival of Hindu community is marked as the celebration of sexual bliss, well-being of husband.
+This Teej festival of the Hindu community is marked as the celebration of sexual bliss, well-being of their husband.